frontpage.

 All of them?
 It's gotten so bad that I remapped the Netflix button on the Shield remote to mute the receiver.
 The remote has volume up/down buttons, but no mute, and ads are _so_ loud now.

-Hitting vol up and down at the same time on the shield remote will mute. i thought shield also had a way reduce dynamic range in the audio stream to make this a non issue for those that don’t their audio channels being touched.
+Hitting vol up and down at the same time on the shield remote will mute. i thought shield also had a way to reduce dynamic range in the audio settings to make this a non issue for those that don’t their audio data being fiddled with.

 Are there any that don’t?